Become a Public Service Loan Forgiveness (PSLF) Help Tool Ninja

 - If your employer is marked as eligible, nobody will need to manually review anything, and your PSLF form will automatically be generated for signature and submission when you complete the help tool.

-- If your employer is marked as ineligible or likely ineligible, we will still manually review things, but our review will be faster than if you disagreed with what you saw and decided to enter something manually instead.
+- If your employer is marked as ineligible, likely ineligible, or undetermined, we will still manually review things, but our review will be faster than if you disagreed with what you saw and decided to enter something manually instead.
 (By the way, if your employer is marked as ineligible, trying to enter things manually won’t circumvent our manual review; it will just prolong it.)

 Let’s look at a few other things to note about our database and what we care about when it comes to certifying employment.